 So what exactly is Multiprotocol Label Switching?

-SearchEnterpriseWAN defines MPLS as “a protocol for speeding up and shaping network traffic flows”, which essentially means MPLS sorts and prioritizes your data packets (those little tidbits of information travelling through the world wide web, kind of like toppings on a hamburger) based on their class of service (e.g. IP phone, video, or skype data).
+SearchEnterpriseWAN defines MPLS as “a protocol for speeding up and shaping network traffic flows”, which means that MPLS sorts and prioritizes your data packets (those little tidbits of information travelling through the world wide web) based on their class of service – e.g. what’s important to your business?
+IP phone traffic or youtube?
+Quickbooks or Facebook?

 Your available usable bandwidth increases and your critical applications like voice and video are guaranteed 100% uptime.